-file_datetime the creation date and time of the original data file.
+file_datetime (datetime) The creation date and time of the original data file.

-rec_datetime the date and time of the original recording

-index integer.
-You can use this to define a temporal ordering of your Segment.
+rec_datetime (datetime) The date and time of the original recording index (int) You can use this to define a temporal ordering of your Segment.
 For instance you could use this for trial numbers.